 In this guide we’ve opted to use plywood because it’s a handy way of getting readymade wood in wide dimensions.
 That saves you from hammering together multiple planks to get the same coverage.

-We’re using a standard set of dimensions to build this plywood dog kennel.
+We’re using a standard set of dimensions to build this plywood DIY dog kennel.
 If you have a bigger pooch, you can measure up in size.
 Likewise if your fluffball is on the tiny side, feel free to scale down.

 Plywood comes in a standard size of 122cm x 244cm so we’ve taken this into consideration for this building plan.
-For this home built dog kennel, you need the following:
+If you’re wondering how to make a homemade dog kennel, this method ensures a sturdy and cosy shelter for your pup.

 Materials

-• 4 plywood sheets for the front, sides, back and floor
+- 4 plywood sheets for the front, sides, back and floor

-• 2 plywood sheets for the rooftop
+- 2 plywood sheets for the rooftop

-• Smaller solid wooden pieces to make a foundation for added insulation (we’re going for gold – or at least cosy)
+- Smaller solid wooden pieces to make a foundation for added insulation (we’re going for gold – or at least cosy)

 Tools

-• Circular saw/panel saw
+- Circular saw/panel saw

-• Hammer
+- Hammer

-• Jigsaw
+- Jigsaw

-• Building adhesive
+- Building adhesive

-• Square tool
+- Square tool

-• Tape measure
+- Tape measure

 Steps for building a dog kennel out of wood